Amphicyonidae: Teeth

+Fossils of juvenile Agnotherium, Ischyrocyon, and Magericyon all show an unusual type of tooth eruption in which there is a vulnerable stage at about two or three years of age where the subadult animal has no functional molar or carnassial teeth, the only functional cheek teeth being several milk premolars.
+This period is suggested to be short and would have left the animal somewhat vulnerable.

+Postcrania

+Many amphicyonids had cat-like bodies, with a long tail and relatively short, strong limbs suitable for stalking and pouncing on their prey.
+Later and larger species tended to be plantigrade or semiplantigrade, walking with most or all of the surface of the foot against the ground like bears.
+This was the norm for amphicyonines, thaumastocyonines, and most daphoenines.
+It is entirely possible that the largest amphicyonids were capable of both bear-style hunting (chasing down and mauling their prey with teeth and claws) and cat-style hunting (a quick ambush where the prey is killed with a bite to the neck).

+Many amphicyonid lineages instead adopted a digitigrade posture and locomotion (walking on their toes) and long legs specialized for running with a primarily front-to-back arc of movement.
+These cursorial wolf- or hyena-like forms included temnocyonines, haplocyonines, and some species of the large daphoenine Daphoenodon.

 Evolution

 It has long been uncertain where amphicyonids originated.
 It was thought that they may have crossed from Europe to North America during the Miocene epoch, but recent research suggests a possible North American origin from the miacids Miacis cognitus and M. australis (now renamed as the genera Gustafsonia and Angelarctocyon, respectively).
 As these are of North American origin, but appear to be early amphicyonids, it may be that the Amphicyonidae actually originates in North America.

 Other New World amphicyonids include the oldest known amphicyonid, Daphoenus (37–16 Mya).

 Amphicyonids began to decline in the late Miocene, and disappeared by the end of the epoch.
-The reasons for this are unclear; possibly it was due to competition with other carnivorans, as large canids had better adaptations to pursue swift prey in open country, a habitat which spread globally as the new grassland biome replaced more closed environments.
-However, no direct evidence for this idea has been found.
+The exact reasons for this are unclear.
 The most recent known amphicyonid remains are teeth known from the Dhok Pathan horizon, northern Pakistan, dating to 7.4-5.3 mya.
 The species is classically named Arctamphicyon lydekkeri, which may actually be synonymous with a species of Amphicyon.

-Fossils of juvenile Agnotherium, Ischyrocyon, and Magericyon all show an unusual type of tooth eruption in which there is a vulnerable stage at about two or three years of age where the subadult animal has no functional molar or carnassial teeth, the only functional cheek teeth being several milk premolars.
-This period was suggested to be "presumably short" but would have made it very difficult for the animal to process food.
-This type of tooth replacement is not seen in similar carnivorans like ursids or canids, and may have been one factor in the extinction of the Amphicyonidae.
+Ecology

+Amphicyonids are suggested to have ranged in ecology from omnivores to hypercarnivores, with some amphicyonids suggested to have engaged in bone-crushing like some modern hyenas.
+At least some amphicyonids are suggested to have been solitary hunters.

+It has been suggested that during the Arikareean in North America, amphicyonids had a competitive advantage over nimravids as the Oligocene progressed due to their greater cursoriality compared to the latter, helping them to persist as the latter disappeared from the continent as terrestrial habitats became more open.